1995 24 Hours of Le Mans: LM-WSC

 When it first appeared in the 1994 IMSA WSC series, the new Ferrari 333 SP prototype had had an instant impact, winning 5 of the 9 races.
 It was born from a concept by Giampiero Moretti and Enzo Ferrari's son Piero.
 The car had been designed in 1993 for the IMSA rules and then modified by Tony Southgate.
 It was a flat-bottom carbonfibre monocoque with the bodyshell fabricated by Dallara and Michelotto in Italy.
 The WSC regulations were that the 4.0-litre engine had to be from a production model.
 The F310E V12 had five valves per cylinder and was related to its Formula 1 engine and the upcoming F50 supercar.
 With its Weber-Marelli fuel-injection, it produced up to 630 bhp.
 Special modification was also needed to run the V12 on European fuel, with its lower octane rating compared to American racing fuel (98 vs 103 octane).

-Ferrari was not supportive of an entry as the car was unproven over the distance (although the Scandia Ferrari had won this year’s Sebring 12-hour race).
+Ferrari was not supportive of an entry as the car was unproven over the distance (although the Scandia Ferrari had won this year's Sebring 12-hour race).
 However, Antonio Ferrari's EuroInternational team, who had received one of the first chassis, generated much interest from the press and the ACO gave it #1 in the entry-list, as the first Ferrari prototype at Le Mans since 1973.
-Lead driver, Jay Cochran, who had given the marque its first WSC victory in 1994, would drive alongside co-owner Massimo Sigala and former Ferrari F1 driver René Arnoux.
+Lead driver, Jay Cochran, who had given the marque its first WSC victory in April 1994, would drive alongside co-owner Massimo Sigala and former Ferrari F1 driver René Arnoux.
 Despite the victory at Sebring earlier this year, question-marks still remained over the 333 SP's reliability over 24 hours.

 The Kremer brothers bought back the K8 Spyder that had raced in the 1994 race, then on-sold it to Franz Konrad.
 A second chassis was completed, which was taken to Daytona where it scored a surprise victory, as quicker cars fell by the wayside.
 One of the winning drivers Jürgen Lässig joined Brazilian Antonio Herrmann de Azevedo and Konrad in his car.
 The bulletproof flat-6 engines were tuned at the Porsche factory and still put out 540 bhp.
 The company also supported their longstanding customer team by releasing works drivers Hans-Joachim Stuck and Thierry Boutsen to run in the Daytona chassis with another of its winning drivers, Christophe Bouchut.